 Reason 3.
 Considering change.
 Whether it be considering how your business operations have changed in relation to the need for records storage or what services you may want from your vendor it is good to have the time to think it through a bit.
 The digital age certainly changes how we look at documents and the past few years have accelerated that rate of change.

 OK, so you are going to look, but why now?

 Many records storage agreements have an end of term date of December 31.
-Subtract that 90 day notification requirement and that puts you at September 30.
+Subtract that 90-day notification requirement and that puts you on September 30.
 That is only 45 days away (give or take).
 And, unfortunately, many folks need to locate their records storage agreement so a little time is needed to track it down.
 If you get it on your calendar now, it gives you the time to delegate, plan, review, and research before deciding on how to proceed.

 At the end of the day, your records storage vendor should be your business partner.
 Trusted vendors and advisors are just that – partners.
 We understand your needs may ebb and flow, but we’re here when you need us.
 If you don’t, then we’re not here to be a burden on your budget.
 That’s not good business.

 If your current vendor is not working with you in this capacity, perhaps it is worth your consideration.
 In a past blog entry, I share some reasons for this to be worth your time to work with a vendor that helps you manage your records retention.